WPCD-Workflows/documentation/README.md

 ## Publishing documentation

-Unless the directory is cloned firstly local directory WPCD-Workflows.github.io will be created and the content of the local HTML documentation can be viewed with
+Unless the directory is cloned firstly a local directory WPCD-Workflows.github.io will be created and the content of the HTML documentation can be viewed with

-    xdg-open WPCD-Workflows.github.io/index.html
+    xdg-open ../WPCD-Workflows.github.io/index.html

 To be able to push documentation remove WPCD-Workflows.github.io and